Wildboar-Software/directory/doc/schema.md

 - Directory Access Protocol (DAP) addition to a subschema subentry via the `nameForms` attribute, or
 - Adding the name form to the `nameForms` index of the context object in an init script.
-(This is not advised, because the object class will only continue to be defined so long as its definition continues to exist in the init script.)
+(This is not advised, because the name form will only continue to be defined so long as its definition continues to exist in the init script.)